KristiDodaj/System-Monitoring-Tool/README.md

 1. When displaying the CPU usage in the first iteration, the program will take tdelay seconds for the first cpu result as it takes tdelay seconds to make the measurement.

 2. The convetion for graphics is as follows:
-   • For cpu usage, the first iteration will start with 8 bars (|) and will to lose or gain a bar for each 1% decrease or increase relative to the next iteration
+   <br />• For cpu usage, the first iteration will start with 8 bars (|) and will to lose or gain a bar for each 1% decrease or increase relative to the next iteration
-   • For memory usage, '#' represents +0.01 and ':' represents -0.01 in difference between usage.
+   <br />• For memory usage, '#' represents +0.01 and ':' represents -0.01 in difference between usage.
 Additionally 'o' means no change.
 Note that the first iteration will be 'o' as there is nothing to compare to.

 FOR FURTHER INFORMATION ON EACH FUNCTION'S ROLE/DESCRIPTION AS WELL AS ASSUMPTIONS PLEASE REFER TO THE SOURCE CODE FILES.